-This is the second in a continuing series.
+This is the second in a two-part series.
 You will find Part One, Philadelphia Taps Stormwater Fees to Finance Green Infrastructure, here.

 11 May 2012 | Alisa Valderrama was working on energy efficiency projects when she heard about what her colleagues in NRDC’s Natural Resources Defense Council’s (NRDC) Water Program were working on in Philadelphia.